 Yes, a deal where the seller provides owner financing to the buyer can be counted as an installment sale.
 This leads to favorable capital gains treatment.
 This can be useful to sellers who do not qualify or are over the limit for certain tax benefits associated with real estate sales.
 Those include the 1031 exchange for investors or IRC Section 121 for primary residences.

 For example, an investor trying to sell a rental property may have missed the window to qualify for a 1031 exchange.
 This investor would therefore be subject to regular capital gains taxes.

 For example, this tax exemption for primary residence sales exempts up to $500,000 of capital gains for married filers and $250,000 for single filers.
-However, what if the amount of capital gains will be significantly over the limit?
-In that case, it might make quite a bit of financial sense to defer those capital gains over more years via an installment sale.
+However, what if capital gains are significantly over the limit?
+In that case, deferring those capital gains over more years via an installment sale might make quite a bit of financial sense.

 Another requirement of IRC Section 121 is that the homeowner must have lived in the home for at least 2 out of the past five years.
-What if the owner moved a few years ago and no longer qualifies?
-Once again, an installment sale might help reduce the seller’s capital tax burden by spreading gains over more years.
+What if the owner moved a few years ago and no longer qualified?
+Once again, an installment sale might help reduce the seller’s capital tax burden by spreading gains over more years in this white paper.